 Don’t worry, I’ll write about Ayurveda in the coming months so you’ll learn about that too.

-Did you know that Self-Massage (or Abhyanga) is a part of Ayurveda which is a sister branch to yoga?
+Did you know that Self-Massage (or Abhyanga) is a part of the ancient practice of Ayurveda which is a sister branch to yoga?

 Ayurveda is a 5,000-year-old science that believes in treating the whole person rather than treating the symptoms.